subsurface/subsurface/CODINGSTYLE.md

   }
   ```

+## Separation of core and UI layer and historical remarks

+Ideally, we strive for a separation of core functionality and UI layer.
+In practice however, the distinction is rather fuzzy and the code base is
+inconsistent.
+The current state is due to the fact that the project was
+originally written in C with the gtk library.
+Later, the UI layer was
+converted to Qt, whereas the core functionality was still C. Gradually
+more and more Qt and C++ creeped into the core layer.
+Recently we
+switched to full C++.

+To keep the option of non-Qt frontends, we should strive to use as few Qt
+primitives in the core code as possible.
+However, some parts
+are deeply interwoven with Qt, such as for example the translation machinery.
+Moreover, some platform independent features, such as regexps or URL handling
+might be hard to replace.

+## C++

+Since the project was originally written in C, some of the creators and
+original contributors may feel overwhelmed by all too
+"modern" C++, so try to avoid "fancy" constructs such as template meta
+programming, unless they make the code distinctly simpler.

+Also many of the (potential) contributors will not have an extensive
+background in C++, so strive for simplicity.

 ## Coding conventions

 * variable declarations

-  In C code we really like them to be at the beginning of a code block,
-  not interspersed in the middle.
-  in C++ we are a bit less strict about this – but still, try not to go
-  crazy.
-Notably, in C++ the lifetime of a variable often coincides with the
+  In C++ the lifetime of a variable often coincides with the
   lifetime of a resource (e.g. file) and therefore the variable is defined
-  at the place where the resource is needed.
+  at the place where the resource is acquired.
+The resource is freed,
+  when the variable goes out of scope.

 * The `*`, `&` and `&&` declarators are grouped with the name, not the type
   (classical C-style) as in `char *string` instead of `char* string`.
 This